Understanding Your Algorithm Project

 Note

 .
-The final output will be used to match against the schema defined in output.schema.json
+The output will be used to match against the schema defined in output.schema.json

 .